shubhamprakash911/Techie-Shop/README.md

 - Mark orders as delivered option
 - Checkout process (shipping, payment method, etc)
 - PayPal / credit card integration
+- Get new password to register user's email (Forgot Password Page)
+- Access and Refresh Token (When the access token expires, it will automatically request a new one if the refresh token is still valid.)

 # Tech Stack